PROJECT-D-INF2A-GR5/API/README.md

 # Starting the application
 - To start the application, run the command "python main.py" or simply "flask run".

+# Database
+- Using pgAdmin create a postgres database, you can name this anything, make sure to use that name in the .env connection_string

 # Testing database connection
 - To test whether the database connection is standing and stable, send a GET request to the endpoint ".../testdb/{database_name}"
 - Replace {database_name} by one of the following, dependent on which context you are using: